fbpx

 Principal dentist at Connolly Dental Boutique and the only dentist in Perth with the Mastership certification in Digital Smile Design.

-Teeth sensitivity is a common dental problem that affects many people worldwide.
-It is characterized by sharp pain or discomfort in the teeth when exposed to certain stimuli such as hot or cold drinks, sweet or acidic foods, and cold air.
-Tooth sensitivity can be caused by various factors, including dental caries, dental enamel erosion, cavities, gingivitis, periodontitis, and dentin hypersensitivity.
+Tooth sensitivity is a common dental condition that affects many people in Australia.
+It is characterised by sharp pain or discomfort in the teeth when exposed to certain stimuli such as hot or cold drinks, sweet or acidic foods, and cold air.
+Tooth sensitivity can be caused by various factors, including dental caries, dental enamel erosion, cavities, gingivitis, periodontitis, and dentine hypersensitivity.

-It is crucial to address tooth sensitivity to avoid further damage and maintain good oral health.
+It is important to address tooth sensitivity to help maintain good oral health.
+Our experienced team at Connolly Dental provides comprehensive general dentistry services to help diagnose and manage various dental conditions.
 In this article, we will discuss the causes, symptoms, and treatment options for tooth sensitivity, as well as answer some commonly asked questions about this condition.
 We will also provide tips for preventing tooth sensitivity and maintaining good dental hygiene.

 What is tooth sensitivity?

 A toothache, on the other hand, is usually a continuous, persistent pain in a tooth or several teeth and may be caused by dental decay, infection, or injury.
-While tooth sensitivity can be temporary and may not require treatment, a toothache often indicates a more serious dental problem and should be addressed promptly by a dentist.
+While tooth sensitivity can be temporary, a toothache often indicates a more serious dental problem and should be assessed promptly by a dentist.

 Types of tooth sensitivity

-• Sensitivity to temperature: This type of sensitivity is characterized by sharp pain when consuming hot or cold food or drinks.
+• Sensitivity to temperature: This type of sensitivity is characterised by sharp pain when consuming hot or cold food or drinks.

 • Sensitivity to sweet or acidic foods: This type of sensitivity can cause a tingling sensation or sharp pain when consuming sweet or acidic food or drinks.